Michigan and Michigan State basketball to meet twice in 18 days in 2023-24 season

 Michigan State's 2023-24 Big Ten schedule

-MSU is expected to start the season somewhere in the top five as Izzo brings back a roster with among the most proven talent in America — Tyson Walker, AJ Hoggard, Jaden Akins and Malik Hall among others — and bring in one of the most talented freshmen classes in America, highlighted by three top 35 players per 247Sports composite rankings in Xavier Booker (No. 14), Jeremy Fears Jr (No. 31), Coen Carr (No. 33).
+MSU is expected to start the season somewhere in the top five as Izzo brings back a roster with among the most proven talent in America — Tyson Walker, AJ Hoggard, Jaden Akins and Malik Hall among others — and bring in one of the most talented freshmen classes in America, highlighted by three top 35 players per 247Sports Composite rankings in Xavier Booker (No. 14), Jeremy Fears Jr (No. 31), Coen Carr (No. 33).

-The Spartans open Big Ten play at home vs. Wisconsin on Dec.
+The Spartans open Big Ten play at home against Wisconsin on Dec.
 5, before their first and only true road game in 2023, at Nebraska on Dec.
 10.

 The Spartans go on the road for four of their next six league games (Northwestern, Illinois, Maryland and Wisconsin) through the final week of January.